MicrosoftDocs/memdocs/sccm/protect/deploy-use/use-device-guard-with-configuration-manager.md

 *Applies to: System Center Configuration Manager (Current Branch)*

 ## Introduction
-Windows Device Guard is a group of Windows 10 features that are designed to protect PCs against malware and other untrusted software.
+Device Guard is a group of Windows 10 features that are designed to protect PCs against malware and other untrusted software.
 It prevents malicious code from running by ensuring that only approved code, that you know, can be run.

 Device Guard encompasses both software and hardware based security functionality.
 Configurable code integrity is a software based security layer that enforces an explicit list of software that is allowed to run on a PC.
 On its own, configurable code integrity does not have any hardware or firmware prerequisites.
 Device Guard policies deployed with Configuration Manager enable a configurable code integrity policy on PCs in targeted collections that meet the minimum Windows version and SKU requirements outlined below.
 Optionally, hypervisor based protection of code integrity policies deployed through Configuration Manager can be enabled through Group Policy on capable hardware.

-To learn more about Device Guard, read [Device Guard deployment guide](https://technet.microsoft.com/itpro/windows/keep-secure/device-guard-deployment-guide).
+To learn more about Device Guard, read the [Device Guard deployment guide](https://technet.microsoft.com/itpro/windows/keep-secure/device-guard-deployment-guide).

+## Using Device Guard with Configuration Manager

 You can use Configuration Manager to deploy a Device Guard policy that lets you configure the mode in which Device Guard will run on PCs in a collection.